 Some of the phases of thematic analysis are similar to the phases of other qualitative research, so these stages are not necessarily all unique to thematic analysis.
 The process starts when the analyst begins to notice, and look for, patterns of meaning and issues of potential interest in the data - this may be during data collection.
-The endpoint is the reporting of the content and meaning of patterns (themes) in the data, where "themes are abstract (and often fuzzy) constructs the investigators identify [sic] before, during, and after analysis" (Ryan & Bernard, 2000: 780).
+The endpoint is the reporting of the content and meaning of patterns (themes) in the data, where 'themes are abstract (and often fuzzy) constructs the investigators identify [sic] before, during, and after analysis'

+(Ryan and Bernard, 2000: 780).
 Analysis involves a constant moving back and forward between the entire data set, the coded extracts of data that you are analysing, and the analysis of the data that you are producing.
 Writing is an integral part of analysis, not something that takes place at the end, as it does with statistical analyses.
 Therefore, writing should begin in phase one, with the jotting down of ideas and potential coding schemes, and continue right through the entire coding/analysis process.

-There are different positions regarding when you should engage with the literature relevant to your analysis - with some arguing that early reading can narrow your analytic field of vision, leading you to focus on some aspects of the data at the expense of other potential crucial aspects.
-Others argue that engagement with the literature can enhance your analysis by sensitising you to more subtle features of the data (Tuckett, 2005).
-Therefore, there is no one right way to proceed with reading, for thematic analysis, although a more inductive approach would be enhanced by not engaging with literature in the early stages of analysis, whereas a theoretical approach requires engagement with the literature prior to analysis.
+There are different positions regarding when you should engage with the literature relevant to your analysis - with some arguing that early reading can narrow your analytic field of vision, leading you to focus on some aspects of the data at the expense of other potentially crucial aspects.
+Others argue that engagement with the literature can enhance your analysis by sensitizing you to more subtle features of the data (Tuckett, 2005).
+Therefore, there is no one right way to proceed with reading for thematic analysis, although a more inductive approach would be enhanced by not engaging with literature in the early stages of analysis, whereas a theoretical approach requires engagement with the literature prior to analysis.

-We provide an outline to guide you through the six phases of analysis, and offer examples to demonstrate the process.
-The different phases are usefully summarised in Table 1.
-It is important to recognise that qualitative analysis guidelines are exactly that - they are not rules, and, following the basic precepts, will need to be applied flexibility to fit the research questions and data (Patton, 1990).
-Moreover, analysis is not a linear process where you simply move from one phase to the next.
-Instead, it is more recursive process, where you move back and forth as needed, throughout the phases.
-It is also a process that develops over time (Ely et al., 1997), and should not be rushed.
+We provide an outline guide through the six phases of analysis, and offer examples to demonstrate the process.
+The different phases are summarized in Table 1.
+It is important to recognize that qualitative analysis guidelines are exactly that - they are not rules, and, following the basic precepts, will need to be applied flexibly to fit the research questions and data (Patton, 1990).
+Moreover, analysis is not a linear process of simply moving from one phase to the next.
+Instead, it is more recursive process, where movement is back and forth as needed, throughout the phases.
+It is also a process